North Korea and weapons of mass destruction: 2006

 On October 9, 2006, North Korea demonstrated its nuclear capabilities with its first underground nuclear test, detonating a plutonium-based device with an estimated yield of 0.2–1 kilotons.
 The test was conducted at Punggye-ri Nuclear Test Site in North Hamgyong Province, and U.S. intelligence officials later announced that analysis of radioactive debris in air samples collected a few days after the test confirmed that the blast had taken place.
 The UN Security Council condemned the test and announced the imposition of Resolution 1718.

 Aftermath of 2006 nuclear test

 On January 6, 2007, the North Korean government further confirmed that it had nuclear weapons.

 In February 2007, following the six-party talks disarmament process, Pyongyang agreed to shut down its main nuclear reactor.
 On October 8, 2008, IAEA inspectors were forbidden by the North Korean government to conduct further inspections of the site.

 2009

 On April 25, 2009, the North Korean government announced the country's nuclear facilities had been reactivated, and that spent fuel reprocessing for arms-grade plutonium had been restored.

 On May 25, 2009, North Korea conducted its second underground nuclear test.
-The U.S. Geological Survey calculated its origin in proximity of the site of the first nuclear test.
+The U.S. Geological Survey calculated its origin in proximity to the site of the first nuclear test.
 The test, estimated at 2 to 7 kilotons, was more powerful than the previous test.
 The same day, a successful short-range missile test was also conducted.